EXEMPTION AND RESALE CERTIFICATES MAKE TRANSACTION TAX AUDITS CHALLENGING

 Through additional research and negotiation, DMA successfully convinced the auditor to accept a smaller general sales population and remove specific customers related to retailers, manufacturers, and other exempt entities.
 This process saved the client both time and money by not having to gather the actual exemption and resale certificates, and reducing the projected tax amounts due.
 The client now knows that a custom population can be created that would allow for a more favorable audit result.
 The client was so impressed with the results that they asked DMA to utilize the same methodology to bring the audit current with the state.

-DMA’s Transaction Tax Audit Management & Defense service focuses on your specific needs related to current, upcoming or past sales/use and commodity tax audits.
+DMA’s Transaction Tax Audit Management & Defense service focuses on your specific needs related to current, upcoming or past US sales/use and Canada sales tax audits.
 We can manage the entire audit process on your behalf or review audit work papers at any time during the audit process and prior to the statute of limitations expiring.

 We focus on helping you reduce proposed transaction tax audit assessments.
 And, we will provide you with recommendations to eliminate prospective tax errors in the future.